 Average financial aid award (including scholarship, student loan, work-study)

 Hamilton was chartered in 1812 and named for Alexander Hamilton, first secretary of the U.S. treasury.

-About two-thirds of Hamilton students study away, whether abroad or domestically, in more than 100 programs.
+60% of Hamilton students study away, whether abroad or domestically, in more than 100 programs.

 Full-time faculty members; 95% hold the highest degree in their field.